 Too often the trappings of the real world take us for such a ride during the work week that it’s tough to step back and get grounded in who we truly are, what we want, and where we’re going.
 Weeks lead to months that lead to years and we are haunted by unrealized goals, unhealthy habits, and a sense of dissatisfaction with life.
 All of these are easily remedied by taking the time to “self-remember” every weekend.
 That means cultivating moments that put you in touch with your heart center and get you out of your head.
-For me that’s spending five hours on a Saturday listening to Big Band music, ignoring my phone, and cooking a fabulous four course gourmet feast.
+For me, that’s spending Saturday mornings listening to Big Band music, ignoring my phone, and prepping for a fabulous four course gourmet dinner.
 Or greeting Friday evening yoga with candles and music, followed by meditation before I go to bed.
 On Sunday it means listening to Baroque, smelling the scent of my essential oil concoction sprinkled through the air, and enjoying tea while I write.

 Whatever your practice is — make it a sensory experience.
 Feel the soft luxury of the throw blanket, listen to the soothing strings of the orchestra, taste the tart lemon and sweet cream, watch the wick flicker or the flames of the fire dance as the snow falls, breathe in the jasmine and vetiver oils wafting through the room.
 In these quiet, still, beautiful moments you’ll remember where you find alignment and meaning which will lead to a renewed sense of perspective, harmony, and purpose and eclipse anything stirred by the work week.

 If you’re stuck as to where to begin, start here: What are the things you consider little luxuries that you never make time for?
 What are some of your favorite things to do?
 What is something you can do for hours and never tire of?
 What activities make your heart happy?